Hello Machine Bros!

 In our case, we will finish polishing the TERMINATOR’s ear.

-Now you must know exactly how are going to be the results you want, hence, you should always have an image of the model you want to paint (we had several images of The Terminator), this is to avoid improvisation.
+Now you must know exactly what are going to be the results you want.
+We recommend you have a photo of the model you want to paint (we had several images of The Terminator).
+This is to avoid improvisation.

 It only remains to establish the order you want to start, although there is no exact science that determines it, our recommendations are as follows.